 But the variability in Dinofelis teeth may show that cats had more hunting options than just “sabertooth” and “normal.”
 (Turner and others)

-This in turn could mean that “normal” cats interacted with the sabertooths in many ways, and vice versa.
+This in turn could mean that conical-toothed cats interacted with the Knife-tooths in many ways, and vice versa.
 (Turner and others; Werdelin and others)

-It’s even possible, as we will see tomorrow, that some modern cats may have been one of the culprits behind the sabertooth extinction at the end of the last ice age.
+It’s even possible that some modern cat species may have been one of the culprits behind the sabertooth extinction at the end of the last ice age!

-When you get right down to it, besides being cats, Metailurus and Dinofelis had only one physical detail in common: their lower canine teeth were unusually small.
+When you get right down to it, besides their basic “catitude”, Metailurus and Dinofelis had only one physical detail in common: unusually small lower fangs.
 (Turner and others)

 Most of us go by the sabers when defining a sabertoothed cat.